 Integrating the Places Autocomplete component into your Svelte application is straightforward.
-This guide will walk you through the essential steps to get a functional autocomplete input up and running.
+This guide walks you through the essential steps to get a functional autocomplete input up and running.

 Prerequisites

-Before you begin, ensure you have a Google Maps API Key with the Places API enabled.
-See the Getting Started guide for setup instructions.
+Before you begin, ensure you have a Google Maps API key with the Places API enabled.
+Refer to the Getting Started guide for setup instructions.

-There are two ways to initialize the Google Maps loader with this component:
+There are two ways to initialise the Google Maps loader with this component:

 Pass your API key directly to the component.
 Perfect for single-component usage.

-Initialize the loader once in a parent component.
-Use when you need multiple Google Maps libraries or components.
+Initialise the loader once in a parent component.
+Use when you require multiple Google Maps libraries or components.

-This is the simplest approach.
-Just import the component and pass your API key:
+This is the simplest approach—import the component and pass your API key:

 import { PlaceAutocomplete } from 'places-autocomplete-svelte'; The component communicates back to your application using the onResponse callback.
 This function is triggered